lolagracew/GamesAndGreenSolutions/README.md

 - Visualise the effects that unsustainable practices have on society and environment
 - Navigate the challenges that these create regarding wildlife, industry output, economy, and society

-##To get started head to the 'Wiki' section at the top of the page :)
+## To get started head to the 'Wiki' section at the top of the page!